Erudika/paraio.org/src/monolite/partials/038-api-update.md

 ---
-title: Update objects
+title: Update object
 category: REST API
 path: /v1/{type}/{id}
 type: PATCH
 ---

-Updates objects of type `{type}`.
-Partial objects are supported.
+Updates an existing object of type `{type}`.
+Partial objects are supported, meaning that only a few fields could be updated, without having to send the whole object.

 ### Request